-When I moved to America two years ago, I discovered that US law doesn’t recognize my Australian driver’s license.
-It was, for the purposes of driving in Los Angeles, as useful as a Turkmenistani fishing permit.
-So I went down to the DMV where I did a theory test with a bunch of pimpled teens and got myself a learner’s permit.
-This seemed a bit rough after seventeen years behind the wheel, but I was cheered to learn that, while my Australian license didn’t count as a “driving license” it did – via some legislative and metaphysical loophole – make me a “licensed driver”, capable of supervising myself to learn to drive.
+When I moved to America, I found that US law didn’t recognize my Australian driver’s license – it was, for the purposes of driving in Los Angeles, as useful as a Turkmenistani fishing permit.
+So I biffed off to the DMV where I did a theory test with a bunch of teens and got myself a learner’s permit.
+This seemed rough, after seventeen years behind the wheel, but I was cheered to learn that, while my Australian license didn’t count as a “driving license” it did – via some legislative and metaphysical loophole – make me a “licensed driver”, capable of supervising myself to learn to drive.
 Myself.
 Or something.

 As I left the center, permit in hand, I thought back to rural Western Australia and the last driving test I’d taken, half a life ago.
-I’d had perfect instruction from my kindly, patient parents, who taught me to drive in a car as placid as milk cow after a good night’s sleep.
-But the received wisdom among my friends was that you should have a lesson or two with a professional instructor before your test, just to make sure you knew the technicalities needed to pass.
-So I commissioned a “professional” and, by the time she rolled up the driveway, I felt confident I’d be a licensed driver in no time.
+I’d had perfect instruction from my kindly parents, who taught me to drive in a car as placid as milk cow on Benadryl.
+But the received wisdom was that you should have a lesson or two with a professional, just to make sure you knew the technicalities needed to pass the test.
+So I commissioned one.

-As the warp-speed fishtailing across the highway indicated, Peg’s car was a little jumpier than ours.
-Busy hauling the wheel left right left right left to stop us spinning into the trucks that whooshed past with blaring horns, it took me a second to realize that Peg was hitting me, hard:
+As the fishtailing and tire-smoke indicated, Peg’s car was a little jumpier than ours.
+Busy hauling the wheel left right left right left to stop us spinning into trucks that whooshed with blaring horns, it took me a second to realize that Peg was hitting me, hard:

 “STOP [SMACK] THIS [SMACK] FUCKEN [SMACK] CAR [SMACK] NOW!”